RabbiNash/MyWeather/README.md

 With the help of wakatime, this project took approximately 12 hours over a span of 14 days.

 <img src="http://nashe.dev/wp-content/uploads/2021/06/wakatime.png" width="250px"/>

+## Side note

+I didn't implement offline caching because of the additional feature of search as you type that was implemented.
+Using this specific implementation in an offline setup would have required me to download as much data as i can, so that when there is no connection the user can always retrieve the forecast from the local db.